editorconfig-checker/editorconfig-checker/README.md

 You can set any of the options under the `"Disable"` section to `true` to disable those particular checks.

-You could also specify command line arguments and they will get merged with the configuration file, the command line arguments have a higher precedence than the configuration.
+You could also specify command line arguments, and they will get merged with the configuration file.
+The command line arguments have a higher precedence than the configuration.

 You can create a configuration with the `init`-flag.
-If you specify an `config`-path it will be created there.
+If you specify a `config`-path it will be created there.

-By default the allowed_content_types are:
+By default, the allowed_content_types are:

 1. `text/` (matches `text/plain`, `text/html`, etc.)
 1. `application/ecmascript`